Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## React Pdf

 - [react pdf](https://react-pdf.org/) is great package show pdf file.
-- also read this npm packge [link]() because if this package is want some configuration in `next.config.js` for run and also you want to import some css file like below one,
+- also read this npm package [link]() because if this package is want some configuration in `next.config.js` for run and also you want to import some css file like below one,

 ```typescript
 /** @type {import('next').NextConfig} */